myrrlyn/oeuvre/souls-and-arkays-shadow.html.md

 You’re welcome to speculate.
 White souls are linked more closely to the original spirits.
 Black souls are standing in his shadow.
 They grow there.
 Flourish.
 Like mushrooms or an illness.
-Having a black soul is the sign of having “grown up.” aving changed from being an “innocent,” (really an awful word choice there, but try and follow what I actually meant, I guess) being, one which interacts simply with the world and does not work beyond the creature’s purpose in the grand scheme.
+Having a black soul is the sign of having “grown up.”
+Having changed from being an “innocent,” (really an awful word choice there, but try and follow what I actually meant, I guess) being, one which interacts simply with the world and does not work beyond the creature’s purpose in the grand scheme.